-After a while, I realized that most of these products contain the same chemicals with very minor additions.
+After a while, I realized that most of these products contain the same chemicals with minor additions.
 I started using universal cleaners and didn’t notice any difference.

-Sanitation freaks will say I’m wrong, but single-purpose cleaners definitely make the list of the things I stopped buying to save money in everyday life.
+Sanitation freaks will say I’m wrong, but single-purpose cleaners make the list of the things I stopped buying to save money in everyday life.

 Out of all the things I stopped buying as a minimalist, books were the hardest.

 I still own over 700 books and don’t plan on liquidating them anytime soon.
 Not very minimalist, I know.
 Nevertheless, I stopped buying books around 12 months ago.

-This is by no means an excuse to read less.
-Quite the opposite.
+The lack of paperbacks is by no means an excuse to read less.
+The contrary is the case.

-It’s a very basic, no-nonsense tablet but as a mobile library, it works wonders.
-While there are much better tablets on the market – high-end devices like the iPad or the Samsung GALAXY Tab S6 – the M10’s small size coupled to its affordability make it an excellent travel companion.
+It’s a basic, no-nonsense tablet, but as a mobile library, it works wonders.
+While there are much better tablets on the market – high-end devices like the iPad or the Samsung GALAXY Tab S6 – the M10’s small size coupled with its affordability make it an excellent travel companion.

 You notice a pattern here.
-Whether it’s kitchen gadgets, tech, or shoes, single-purpose items don’t fit well into a minimalist household.
-There are naturally exceptions when it comes to highly specific activities.
+Whether it’s kitchen gadgets, tech, or shoes, single-purpose items don’t fit into a minimalist household.
+There are naturally exceptions in the context of activities that require specialized gear.

 As such, if you run a marathon, you need running shoes.
 If you plan on climbing Mount Everest, you’ll naturally require mountaineering gear.
 Sneakers and sports shoes, on the other hand, have various purposes and can be used in different ways.

-This is why multi-functional, discrete, and good-looking shoes are the way to go.
-Don’t buy shoes that only suit one specific outfit.
+That’s why multi-functional, discrete, and good-looking shoes are the way to go.
+Don’t buy shoes that only suit one outfit.
 The same goes for fancy colors.

 Water in plastic bottles